 The rank-and-file members of Executive, Council and Conference make a significant contribution of time on behalf of all members to make decisions on the Union’s direction.
-It is not always appreciated as it should be.
+Their involvement and contributions are not always appreciated as they should be.

 How do you put forward an idea?

-Members have two ways of putting forward resolutions to be considered and getting involved in the QTU democracy.
+Members have two main ways of putting forward ideas to be considered and getting involved in the QTU democracy.

-Of course, members can also express an individual views that may be sent in to the QTU, via an email or letter and that will be responded to by a Union officer in line with the existing decisions of Council or Executive
+Of course, members can also express an individual views that may be sent in to the QTU, via an email or letter which will be responded to by an officer of the union, in accordance with existing QTU policies and decisions of Council or the Executive.

-The principle is simple: the more members get involved in their union, the more reflective the union’s policy and positions will be of members’ views.
+The principle is simple – the more members get involved in their union, the more reflective the union’s policy and positions will be of members’ views.
 A resolution from a branch (many schools) goes to Council; a resolution from a school goes to Executive; an individual’s view is addressed by an officer.